SamHulme1/the-dungeon-maze/README.md

 ### Code

-- Bootstrap 4 was used throughout development to make the site responsive, I used this for layout and used some of Bootstraps classes
+- Bootstrap 4 was used throughout development to make the site responsive, I used this for layout and used some of Bootstraps classes, I also used it for the navbar and modal
-- I used code from this source to fix a bug with my footer not sticking to the bottom of the webpage https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/
+- I used code from this source to fix a bug with my footer not sticking to the bottom of the webpage which can be found [here](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)
-- I used an animation from this source in my code to create the fade effects on the text and images https://medium.com/cloud-native-the-gathering/how-to-use-css-to-fade-in-and-fade-out-html-text-and-pictures-f45c11364f08
+- I used an animation from this source in my code to create the fade effects on the text and images which can be found [here](https://medium.com/cloud-native-the-gathering/how-to-use-css-to-fade-in-and-fade-out-html-text-and-pictures-f45c11364f08)

 ---
 ### Content